Eleo Pomare: Career

-Pomare founded a dance company in 1958, but dismantled it to travel to Europe to study and perform with Kurt Jooss and Harold Kreutzberg in Essen, Germany, on a John Hay Whitney scholarship.
-After leaving the Jooss school, he re-established the Eleo Pomare Dance Company based in Amsterdam, Netherlands, and became popular in Europe.
+Pomare founded his first dance company in 1957, called Corybantes, but dismantled it to travel to Europe to study and perform with Kurt Jooss and Harold Kreutzberg in Essen, Germany, on a John Hay Whitney scholarship.
+After clashing with British choreographer teacher Antony Tudor there, refusing to comply with "the preservation of a racialized hierarchy within dance", he left the Jooss school, along with the other dancers in his group.
+He established his own dance company in Amsterdam, Netherlands, called the Eleo Pomare Modern Dance Company (1960-1963).
+There he collaborated with many dancers, in particular the Australian modern dancer, teacher, and choreographer, Elizabeth Cameron Dalman (then Wilson), who became company manager.
+His most significant performance with the company was Resonance, a collaboration with the electronic composer Ton Bruynèl, Japanese-American sculptor Shikiji Tajiri, and African-American painter Sam Middleton, first presented in Rotterdam and afterwards in other cities in the Netherlands.
+Dalman also danced in this production.

 He returned to the United States in 1964, when he revived and expanded his company.
 The company performed at the Waltann School of Creative Arts in Brooklyn in November 1967.

-In 1968 (or earlier?), Pomare, along with Carole Johnson and others, formed the Association of Black Choreographers, and founded The Feet, a magazine for black dancers.
+During September 1966, Pomare, along with Carole Johnson and others, established the Association of Black Choreographers, which later was followed by founding of The Feet, a magazine for black dancers.

-Works
+William Moore (1933–1992), African American dance critic, dancer, researcher, and founder of Dance Herald magazine, managed the company at some point.

+Major works

 An important work was Gin.
 Woman.
 Distress., a three-part solo dance, to the songs of Bessie Smith.
 It depicts the slow deterioration of a homeless woman.
 Pomare choreographed the work for Elizabeth Cameron Dalman in New York during 1966, and it was widely toured by Dalman in Europe and Australia from 1966 to 1987.
 The work was also taught to Johnson, who performed it in Adelaide in 1972.

 One of the company's signature pieces developed by Pomare was called Blues for the Jungle (1966), originally titled Harlem Moods, as it depicted life in Harlem, New York.
 First performed in Amsterdam, the work is in three parts: Underworld, From Prison Walls, and Dat Day.
 Other productions in the 1960s included Missa Luba in 1965 and Las Desenamoradas in 1967 (based on Federico García Lorca's play The House of Bernarda Alba set to "Olé" by John Coltrane).